dherman/pattern-match/README.md

 }, this);
 ```

-This will get even sweeter in ES6 with destructuring:
+This will get sweeter in ES6 with destructuring:

 ```javascript
 var match = require('pattern-match');